Induction and physical theory formation as well as universal computation by machine learning: Algorithmic induction

 Two {\it caveats} should be stated upfront.
-First, the general induction problem is unsolvable with respect and relative to universal computational capacities~\cite{go-67,blum75blum,angluin:83,ad-91}.
+First, the general induction problem---in recursion theoretic terms, the rule inference problem---is unsolvable with respect and relative to universal computational capacities~\cite{go-67,blum75blum,angluin:83,ad-91}.
 So, in certain (even constructible) situations machine learning, like all other algorithmic induction strategies, provably fails.
 But that does not exclude heuristic methods of induction, such as machine learning applied to physical phenomena.
 Second, theoretical constructions cannot be expected to faithfully represent the ``laws underlying'' a phenomenology.
-As Lakatos~\cite{lakatosch} points out, the progressiveness and degeneracy of research programs are transient.
-In this approach the ``explanations'' and theoretical models generated by machine learning present knowledge and explanations which cannot claim to have any ontological, only epistemic, relevance -- they are means relative to the methods employed.
+As Lakatos~\cite{lakatosch} points out, the progressiveness and degeneracy of research programs are transient; and without a recognizable coherent conceptual convergence.
+Therefore, the ``explanations'' and theoretical models generated by machine learning present knowledge and explanations which cannot claim to have any ontologic (only epistemic) relevance -- they are means relative to the respective methods employed.

-Whereas machine learning has already been applied to very specific problems in high energy~\cite{2014-Higgs-ml} and solid state physics~\cite{Arsenault-2015}, we would like to propose it as a very general method of theory formation and induction.
+Whereas machine learning has already been applied to very specific problems in high energy~\cite{2014-Higgs-ml} and solid-state physics~\cite{Arsenault-2015}, we would like to propose it as an extremely general method of theory formation and induction.

+We are applying the obtained machine representations to predict a simulacrum -- we are, in particular, interested in universal Turing computation; at least until a finite amount of computational space and time~\cite{gandy1}.